What diet supports a healthy immune system?

-Even though it is true that garlic is potent when it comes to helping your immune system, there is a common misconception that garlic will directly kill bacteria and viruses.
+Even though it is true that garlic can help boost your immune system, there;s a common misconception that garlic will directly kill bacteria and viruses.
 This is not the case.
-Instead, garlic simply provides your immune system with a boost.
-Then, your antibodies and white blood cells can respond appropriately to kill foreign invaders.

 If you are wondering how you can incorporate more garlic into your diet, the good news is that there are countless options from which to choose.
 Some of the best ways that you can eat more garlic include:

 - You can add garlic to a fresh omelet that you eat for breakfast.